Kubernetes on AWS EKS

 Most agile resources warn against going above 10 team members.
 Keeping the team size at 10 or below facilitates the sharing of knowledge about Jenkins and pipeline best practices.Three items

-AWS Auto-scaling groups
+AWS auto-scaling groups

-1. Suspend AZRebalance on Auto Scaling groups to keep nodes from changing Availability Zones.
+• SuspendProcesses on auto-scaling groups to keep nodes from changing availability zones.

 Targeting specific nodes / segregating pods

-For example, the below pipeline code would create a pod template restricted to instance type m4.2xlarge.
+When you define pod templates using the Kubernetes Plugin for Jenkins, you can assign pods to nodes with particular labels.
+For example, the following pipeline code creates a pod template restricted to instance type m4.2xlarge.

 def label = "mypod-${UUID.randomUUID().toString()}" podTemplate(label: label, containers: [ containerTemplate(name: 'maven', image: 'maven:3.3.9-jdk-8-alpine', ttyEnabled: true, command: 'cat'), containerTemplate(name: 'golang', image: 'golang:1.8.0', ttyEnabled: true, command: 'cat') ], nodeSelector: 'beta.kubernetes.io/instance-type=m4.2xlarge') { node(label) { // some block } }

-Ingress TLS Termination
+Ingress TLS termination

 kubectl create secret tls my-certs \ --cert=/etc/mycerts/domain.crt --key=/etc/mycerts/privkey.pem